 Please note that a social insurance number is required to be transmitted to the Quebec government in its tax reporting for both the T4A and the RL-8 slip.
 It is therefore highly recommended that you provide this information via the Tax Slips menu on Minerva if you expect to be completing a Quebec income tax return.
 This way the University will be able to include this information on your RL-8 slip.
 Students should also ensure that they have a valid address by February 1st to ensure that their tax receipt will be issued on a timely basis.
 Students without valid addresses will have their receipts suppressed.

-As a Canadian institution, we only provide Canadian federal (T2202A) and provincial (RL-8) tax receipts.
+As an eligible educational institution, McGill can only provide Canadian federal (T2202A) and provincial (RL-8) tax receipts.
 If you are filing taxes in the US you can use the information on the T2202A, along with other expenses as can be identified on the Account Summary by Term in Minerva that are eligible for US taxes such as student society fees and course material costs that are billed by the University.
 There may be other expenses that are eligible, therefore you should consult with the IRS or their websites for further information.
 McGill’s IRS number is 98-6001153.
 You will require this information in order to complete your US income tax returns.